wayneagl/playbook/protocols/ramp-up/README.md

 # Ramp Up
-You are a new coder joining Futureworkz.
-First of all, welcome to the Futureworkz family!
+You are a new coder joining Agilelab.
+First of all, welcome to the Agilelab family!
 Because you are hired by us, we believe you have the potential, coding skills and most importantly, the desire to become great in coding.

-This document serves to ramp up your coding to Futureworkz's coding standard so that you can start being productive for the company as fast as possible.
+This document serves to ramp up your coding to Agilelab's coding standard so that you can start being productive for the company as fast as possible.
 Please read the document carefully and ask your mentor (or any other coders) if you have any questions.

 ## Mentor
 We will assign a coding mentor to you.
 This will be the person whom you look for when you are in doubt.